As of the 6th April 2017, the way the government funds apprenticeships in England changed.

-Employers with a salary bill of under £3 million a year will be required to make a 10% contribution to the cost of apprenticeship training and the government will pay the remaining 90%.
+Employers with a salary bill of under £3 million a year are now required to make a 10% contribution to the cost of apprenticeship training and the government will pay the remaining 90%.
 You will pay the 10% directly to a provider such as Shipley College in monthly payments over the length of an apprenticeship with an agreed payment schedule.
 As you and the government make a payment, it is called ‘co-investment’.

 For more information see Apprenticeship Levy information for Small & Medium Employers (With A Salary Bill Of Under £3m)

-Employers with fewer than 50 employees can receive additional financial support- please Contact Our Business development Team who can help you with this process.
+Employers with fewer than 50 employees can receive additional financial support- please Contact our Business Development Team who can help you with this process.

 For more information see Apprenticeship Levy information for large employers (With a pay bill of more than £3 million)

 The Apprenticeship Levy has beed will not affect any apprentices who started an apprenticeship programme before 1st May 2017.

 For more specific information you can also see Gov.uk